SQ9MDD/APRSBox/README.md

 ## Notes And Limitations

-- Station beacon, APRS Status and object TX currently depend on the core process being up
+- Station beacon, APRS Status, object, bulletin, and APRS message TX currently depend on the core process being up
 - Runtime RX/TX currently supports TCP TNC endpoints, not serial runtime links
-- APRS-IS, iGate and DIGI sections are configuration storage only at this stage
+- APRS-IS and iGate sections are still primarily configuration storage at this stage
-- Items and bulletins are stored in SQLite but not transmitted yet
+- Items are stored in SQLite but not transmitted yet
-- APRS message transmit UI exists, but message sending is not implemented
 - Schema evolution is handled directly in code during startup; there is no separate migration framework yet
 - No Docker deployment is provided or recommended for this project